Updated for 2017!

-Did you realize that you can walk from 8 to 12 miles each and every day on a Disney World or Disneyland vacation?
-That, my dears, is a lot of walking, and many hard-core Disney park travelers walk more miles than that each day.
+Planning a first trip to Disney World or Disneyland?
+Did you realize that you can walk from 8 to 12 miles each and every day on that upcoming vacation?
+That, my dears, is a lot of walking, and many hard-core Disney park travelers walk more miles than that per day.
 If you have ever worn comfortable shoes that didn’t really match your outfit to a theme park, choosing function over high fashion, then you just might be a Cheapskate Princess.

 Most Disney vacation veterans know to wear comfortable shoes during their trip.
 You’ve been there; you’ve walked that Mouse walk.
 But many first time visitors, and there are a lot of you out there planning your first Disney vacation right now, will try to dress nicely for the event rather than dressing for the battle.
 Battle?
 This is a vacation, right?
 Several days spent walking through Disney parks become miles upon miles of battling through aching legs, sore feet, and possibly even blisters.